BKristenssonAlfsson/world/README.md

 ## Init database

-I'm using Mysql 8 for this project with a database named `traveldiary` for now.
+I'm using PostgreSQL with a database named `world` for this.
 Follow these steps to generate and autopopulate the database:

 * Deploy the application.
 Tables are generated.
 * In application.properties, switch `spring.datasource.initialization-mode=never` to
 `spring.datasource.initialization-mode=always`.
-* In MySQL console, usually Country entity is mirrored wrong: <br> Write `alter table country MODIFY COLUMN country VARCHAR(255) AFTER continent_id;`
 * Deploy again.
 * Switch `spring.datasource.initialization-mode=always` back to `spring.datasource.initialization-mode=never`.
 * Copy paste `country_language.sql` into the console and populate the join table.